Read the Summary (Reading time: 0.1 minutes)

 Most Americans currently consume much more food than they need.
 Therefore, in preparing for hard times, we need to consider changing both the quantity and type of food we eat on a daily basis.
 Emergency food preparation should involve stocking up on long-term, shelf-stable, storable food.
-A wide range of food-storage options are available, including dehydrated meals (just add water), military style “meals ready-to-eat” (MREs), commercially packaged survival rations and regular canned goods.
+A wide range of food-storage options is available, including dehydrated meals (just add water), “meals ready-to-eat” (MREs), commercially packaged survival rations and regular canned goods.
 (Our use of “canned” here includes all types of foods sterilized and vacuum-sealed in metal, plastic, paper or any other kind of long-term packaging.)
 Each storage option has advantages, but the most economical way to secure long-term storable food is by stocking canned goods.

 The canned-goods storage plan outlined below is a brief suggestion of minimum quantities that people of moderate means could store in case of a crisis.
-In suggesting this list, we make the following assumptions:
+In suggesting this list, we make the following assumptions.

 - Vegetables.
 Twenty-four 15-ounce cans.
 For example: corn, carrots, potatoes, yams, greens, tomatoes.